poac-dev/poac/README.md

 $ ninja install
 ```

-Poac automatically try to use dependencies installed locally.
+Poac automatically tries to use dependencies installed locally.
 If you want to avoid using local packages, pass `-DCPM_USE_LOCAL_PACKAGES=OFF` as the `cmake` command options.

 ## Why Poac?